m4c0/be-cpu/README.md

 Improvements for the next revision:

 * Add a OSH stamp to the back silk
-* Increase the LED resistor (currently at 220), because the LED is annoyingly bright now
+* Increase the LED resistor (currently at 220), because the LED is annoyingly bright now.
+It seems 470 gives a nice result, but testing showed it varies with the load at the CLK pin - powering another LED from CLK drastically reduces the onboard LED brightness.
+This may be the end result after all modules are tied up to the same CLK bus.
 * Increase the push button debounce time (it works, but it feels faster than it should)
 * Find more SMD-friendly button, switch and trimpot
 * Flip the design.
 The pin header is on top, so all text is upside-down and it drives me nuts